WPTRT/ns-theme-check/readme.txt

 The latest upgrade mostly with development changes and some minor improvements in sniff handling.

 == Changelog ==

+= 1.1.1 =
+* Fixed bug in the screenshot ratio calculation

 = 1.1.0 =
 * Added sniff codes that can be copied for easier whitelisting of the false issues